bgavran/DNC/README.md

 | 20. agent motiv. |    **0.0**     | **0.0 &plusmn; 0.1**                    | 1.3 | 0.8 | 1.3 &plusmn; 0.4|
 | **Mean**        |   **13.0**   | 16.7 &plusmn; 7.6 | 21.8 | 20.6 | 27.3 &plusmn; 0.8 |

-Although 13% error is far from DeepMind's reported 4.3% error with the same architecture, the cost was noted to be decreasing, albeit very slowly.
+Although 13% error is far from DeepMind's best reported 4.3% error with the same architecture, the cost was noted to be decreasing, albeit very slowly.

 Early stopping was used not as an implicit regularization method, but as a "I really can't be bothered to wait another week for the cost to converge" method of finishing the training.